Improving smallholder coffee farming systems in Southeast Asia (Coffee+ Thailand)

 Collaboration and Partnership with Stakeholders

-Collaboration and partnership with Chumphon College of Agriculture and Technology to develop short course (36 hours) on Coffee Farmer Business School and establish demonstration plot on coffee intercropping model.
+Collaboration and partnership with Chumphon College of Agriculture and Technology to develop short course (36 hours) on Coffee Farmer Business School (FBS) and establish demonstration plot on coffee intercropping model.

-Institutionalization of Project Approaches and Knowledge
+Institutionalisation of Project Approaches and Knowledge

 The FBS curriculum is accepted by the lead agency mandated for agricultural extension service.
 The responsible staff from the Department of Agricultural Extension (DOAE), the Department of Agriculture (DOA) and Prince of Songkhla University are equipped with FBS skills and knowledge for Training of Trainers and Training of Farmers, and the FBS programme is integrated into their work plan through cooperation with the Coffee+ Project.